Eva K. Lee: Early life and education

 Eva Lee was born in Hong Kong, the daughter of a wood artist.
 According to Lee, her mother suffered from a severe form of systemic sclerosis before Lee was born.

 Lee graduated with Distinction from Hong Kong Baptist University in 1988 with a bachelor's degree in mathematics.
-She completed her M.S. and Ph.D. in 1993 in computational and applied mathematics at Rice University.
+She completed her M.S. and Ph.D.
+1993 in computational and applied mathematics at Rice University.
 Her dissertation, Solving Structured 0/1 Integer Programs Arising from Truck Dispatching Scheduling Problems, was supervised by Robert E. Bixby.

 Career

-Lee began her academic career as an assistant professor in the department of industrial engineering and operations research at Columbia University as the first female faculty in 1994.
+Lee began her academic career as an assistant professor in the department of industrial engineering and operations research at Columbia University as the first female faculty member in 1994.
 While at Columbia, she took a leave of absence and joined The Zuse Institute Berlin (ZIB) as an NSF/NATO postdoctoral fellow in Scientific Computing in 1995.
 During her tenure at Columbia, Lee was trained in radiation oncology and medical physics at the Columbia University School of Medicine.

-In 1999, Lee was jointly hired between Georgia Institute of Technology and Emory University Department of Radiation Oncology.
+In 1999, Lee was jointly hired by Georgia Institute of Technology and Emory University Department of Radiation Oncology.

 She founded the Center for Operations Research in Medicine and Healthcare through funds from the National Science Foundation and the Whitaker Foundation.
 The center focuses on biomedicine, public health, and defense, advancing domains from basic science to translational medical research; intelligent, quality, and cost-effective delivery; and medical preparedness and protection of critical infrastructures.

 Lee's research focuses on mathematical programming, information technology, game theory, networks, machine learning and computational algorithms for risk assessment, decision making, predictive analytics and knowledge discovery, and systems and performance optimization.
-She has made major contributions in advances to business operations transformation, biomedicine and clinical research, emergency response and disaster preparedness, and healthcare operations.
+She has made major contributions to advances to business operations transformation, biomedicine and clinical research, emergency response and disaster preparedness, and healthcare operations.
 Her homeland security work has focused on risk assessment and protection of critical infrastructures, including healthcare, supply chain and logistics, power plants, communication, and finance.